-Moose are everywhere in Anchorage.
-With so many in the city, they pop up everywhere, but especially relish the type of terrain along this route.
+Ungulates are everywhere in Anchorage.
+With so many moose in the city, they pop up everywhere, but especially relish the type of terrain along the road to Point Woronzof.
 As soon as you are in the car, start looking for moose.
 The moose crossing road signs make a nice photo op too.
-Travel time is 8 minutes, about 3.5 miles.
+From the airport, travel time is 8 minutes, about 3.5 miles.

 Go a little farther

 Nothing yet?
 Woronzof is a nice spot for views, and the Alaska Range mountains are right before your eyes.
 Continue down the road farther.
 You're on the far side of the airport on Point Woronzof Road.
 Watch both sides of the road.
 Moose love the forest on the passenger side, but sometimes browse on the driver's side too.
 You won't get lost.
 When the road ends, it's time to turn around.
 Travel time is another 10 minutes, about 3 miles more.

 You're in prime moose-land!
 Don't stop looking when you make the turn to head to the hotel.
 Moose come and go as they please.
 One could emerge on the way back too.
 Can't get enough?
 There are more spots to see moose.